SAP/jenkins-library/.github/CONTRIBUTING.md

 ## Developer Certificate of Origin (DCO)

-Due to legal reasons, contributors will be asked to accept a DCO when they create the first pull request to this project.
+Due to legal reasons, contributors will be asked to accept a DCO when they create their first pull request to this project.
 This happens in an automated fashion during the submission process.
 SAP uses [the standard DCO text of the Linux Foundation](https://developercertificate.org/).

 ## Jenkins credential handling